 This is an incredibly innovative concept, and something that cardmembers may find to be valuable.
 So whether you want to redeem your points for a stay at a Four Seasons or a flight on JetBlue, the possibilities are endless.
 It’s also a reason to potentially think of the welcome bonus differently — those 100,000 Aeroplan points could get you $1,250 toward any flight, hotel, or rental car.

 Is the Aeroplan Credit Card worth it?

-The Aeroplan Credit Card is an innovative product with an excellent welcome bonus, great return on spending, and valuable perks.
+The Aeroplan Credit Card is an innovative product with a big welcome bonus, great return on spending, and valuable perks.
 That’s just about all that I look for in a credit card.

 Airline co-brand credit cards are extremely popular given the allegiance many people have to a particular airline.
 Admittedly Aeroplan is at a disadvantage in the US market, since not as many people in the US are loyal to Air Canada as they are to American, Delta, or United, for example.

 That being said, I think the thoughtful value proposition of this card more than makes up for it.
 If you like to redeem points for international premium cabin awards, then I totally think it’s worth applying for this card.
 Similarly, the card can be worth it for the Pay Yourself Back feature, whereby you can redeem your Aeroplan points however you’d like toward a travel purchase.